rajeshkumarkondapalli/codebases/kopf.md

-The code snippet kopf.on.event('v1', 'pods', field='status.containerStatuses') is part of the Kopf (Kubernetes Operator Pythonic Framework) library, which is used to write Kubernetes operators in Python.
+kopf.on.event('v1', 'pods', field='status.containerStatuses') is part of the Kopf (Kubernetes Operator Pythonic Framework) library,

-Breakdown of the Code
 kopf.on.event:

 This is a decorator provided by Kopf to define an event handler for Kubernetes resources.